-Winter Squash 🕀
+Winter Squash

-• [Name of recipe] with local winter squash will be served at lunch this week as part of #Nebraska #Harvestofthemonth!
+- [Name of recipe] with local winter squash will be served at lunch this week as part of #Nebraska #Harvestofthemonth!
 Did you know winter squash is a good source of beta-carotene, Vitamin C, potassium, and fiber.
-The seeds are a great snack and good source of protein and magnesium.

-• What can squash be used for?
+The seeds are a great snack and good source of protein and magnesium. - Where can you find squash in North America?
+Squash and pumpkins are native to many parts of the North American, Central American and South American regions. #IndigenousHOM #Nebraska #Harvestofthemonth - What can squash be used for?
 The vegetable can be made into soups, breads, desserts, stuffings, storage containers, musical instruments, utensils, etc. #IndigenousHOM #Nebraska #Harvestofthemonth